Elizabeth Warren Has A Plan To Keep Black Women From Dying In Childbirth

-Sen. Elizabeth Warren unveiled a new plan on Wednesday to address the crisis of women dying during childbirth in the United States, an issue which disproportionately impacts Black women.
-Research has shown the nation has the highest maternal mortality rate in the industrialized world, and most of these deaths are completely preventable.
+Senator Elizabeth Warren unveiled a new plan on Wednesday to address the crisis of women dying during childbirth in the United States, an issue which disproportionately impacts Black women.
+Research has shown the nation has the highest maternal mortality rate in the industrialised world, and most of these deaths are completely preventable.

 "You can measure a country’s values by how it treats its mamas and babies — and America is failing.
 We need to call it out: Black moms are dying in and around childbirth at rates three to four times higher than white moms because of structural racism," Warren told Refinery29.
 "Medical providers should pay for the high rates of Black maternal mortality in our country — and keep paying until they fix it."